 Transactions completed on mobile devices accounted for 58.9 per cent of digital sales in 20173 and this exponential growth has been underpinned by advances in wireless technologies.
 Analysts predict that there will be more than 13 million global 5G subscriptions by the end of 2019,4 giving consumers rapid, round-the-clock access to digital services.

 The real challenge for franchisors, however, is that e-commerce continues to develop apace.
-With franchise agreements being granted for periods of up to 15 or 20 years it is essential that they are sufficiently flexible to accommodate the further changes that lie ahead as, although the past 25 years have seen a very rapid development in internet-enabled technologies and an equally rapid increase in internet usage by consumers,3 the next 25 are likely to see even more far-reaching changes.
+With franchise agreements being granted for periods of up to 15 or 20 years it is essential that they are sufficiently flexible to accommodate the further changes that lie ahead.
+Although the past 25 years have seen a rapid development in internet-enabled technologies and an equally rapid increase in internet usage by consumers,5 the next 25 years are likely to see even more far-reaching changes.

 The purpose of this chapter is both to reflect on the key contracting issues that confront franchisors when they seek to agree the e-commerce components of franchising and development agreements and to help franchisors gain a broad overview of the general legal landscape that they will need to deal with when operating e-commerce businesses.

 The expression 'e-commerce' is used to refer to a wide range of commercial activities, which can involve different combinations of consumers, businesses and other organisations.
 The common link is that these activities are conducted over computer networks and, more usually, the internet.

 In this chapter, e-commerce will refer to commercial activities between consumers and business retailers that take place over the internet and in which the retailers market or sell goods, services or digital content to consumers who are using networked devices – such as personal computers, tablets, smartphones and internet-enabled televisions.